NilPointer-Software/bdfd-wiki/src/bdscript/addContainer.md

 # $addContainer
-Adds a container component to the message.
+Adds a container body to the message.

 ## Syntax
 ```